ibatulanandjp/procrai/README.md

 # Procrai
-**Enterprise-Grade Document Translation with Uncompromising Privacy**
+**Enterprise-Grade Document Translation without compromising Privacy**

 Procrai is a revolutionary document translation platform that combines state-of-the-art OCR technology with powerful LLMs to deliver precise, layout-preserving translations while ensuring complete data privacy.
 Born from a real-world need to securely translate sensitive financial documents, Procrai addresses the critical gap in the market for private, enterprise-grade document translation solutions.